sam-caldwell/ami/docs/cmd/test.md

 - "no packages to test": there may be no Go packages.
 This is OK; AMI directive tests still run.
 - Where are logs?
 With `--verbose`, check `build/test/test.log` and `build/test/test.manifest`.
 - Nothing printed?
 In success cases, human output ends with `test: OK`.
 Use `--json` for machine parsing.

+## See Also
+- `docs/test-patterns/README.md` — end-to-end CLI testing patterns used by the e2e suite.
+- `docs/events.md` — background on event and error schemas referenced by test outputs.